railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

    *Managing the paths from one location to another in a product form.*

-This will enable you to configure logistic rules individually for each product.
+This will enable you to configure logistics rules individually for each product.
 For example, when a specific product arrives in stores it can automatically be sent to quality control.
 In this case it must be configured with rules on the product form.
 The fields that make up those rules are:

-* Source location: the rule only applies if a product comes from this location,
+* :guilabel:`Source location` : the rule only applies if a product comes from this location,

-* Destination location: the rule only applies if a product ends up in this location,
+* :guilabel:`Destination location` : the rule only applies if a product ends up in this location,

-* Type of move: automatic, manual, automatic with no steps,
+* :guilabel:`Type of move`: automatic, manual, automatic with no steps,

-* Lead time for move,
+* :guilabel:`Lead time for move`,

-* Name of operations: a free text field which will be included in the automatic stock move proposed by Open ERP.
+* :guilabel:`Name of operations` : a free text field which will be included in the automatic stock move proposed by Open ERP.

 You'll see some examples of using these locations and logistics by product: